Crotalaria cunninghamii

-Crotalaria cunninghamii, also known as green birdflower, birdflower ratulpo, parrot pea or regal birdflower, is a plant of the legume family Fabaceae, named Crotalaria after the Greek word for rattle, because their seeds rattle, and cunninghamii after early 19th century botanist Allan Cunningham.
+Crotalaria cunninghamii, also known as green bird flower, bird flower ratulpo, parrot pea, or regal bird flower, is a plant of the legume family Fabaceae, named Crotalaria after the Greek word for rattle because their seeds rattle, and cunninghamii after early 19th-century botanist Allan Cunningham.
 Crotalaria cunninghamii is known as Mangarr to the Nyangumarta Warrarn Indigenous group.

-Crotalaria cunninghamii is a short-lived perennial plant native to Australia and its habitat is the deserts, coastlands, drainage lines and sand dunes of the northern half of Western Australia and the Northern Territory.
-This habitat is semi-arid to temperate regions in well drained soils.
+Crotalaria cunninghamii is a short-lived perennial plant native to Australia, and its habitat is the deserts, coastlands, drainage lines, and sand dunes of the northern half of Western Australia and the Northern Territory.
+This habitat is semi-arid to temperate regions in well-drained soils.
 Crotalaria cunninghamii blooms from January to April.
 It is pollinated by large bees and by honeyeaters.

 Identification

 Crotalaria cunninghamii was identified By Alan Cunningham on a naval expedition in North Western Western Australia in the 1810s.
-During a seven-month trip to North Western Western Australian in 1817, Cunningham collected more than 300 different species, one of which was Crotalaria cunninghamii.
+During a seven-month trip to North Western Western Australia in 1817, Cunningham collected more than 300 species, including Crotalaria cunninghamii.
 Alan Cunningham landed on the shores of Parramatta in 1816 and swiftly started exploring and identifying plant species in Australia.
-After recovering from a severe fever suffered during an expedition west of the Blue mountains in 1817, Cunningham was asked to join a naval expedition to North West Western Australia which he gladly accepted.
+After recovering from a severe fever suffered during an expedition west of the Blue Mountains in 1817, Cunningham was asked to join a naval expedition to North West Western Australia, which he gladly accepted.
 Cunningham made two more naval expeditions over the following years.
 His third voyage was almost disrupted due to a serious leak.
 Their ship, the cutter Mermaid, was then promptly fixed in Careening Bay, and Cunningham was free to discover hundreds more plants in Australia before returning to England.

 Description

 The green birdflower is a perennial shrub that grows to about 1–3 m in height.
 It has hairy or woolly branches and dull green foliage.
 The oval leaves are about 30 mm long, the large and greenish pea flowers are streaked with fine black lines, and the club-shaped seed pods are up to 50 mm long.
 The plant's flowers grow on long spikes at the ends of its branches.
 The flower greatly resembles a bird attached by its beak to the central stalk of the flowerhead.
-The Mauve flowers are partially covered in hairy lobes.
-Crotalaria cunninghamii is non-allergenic and its pods are large and almost square and are covered in a soft, green hairy shell.
+Crotalaria cunninghamii is non-allergenic, and its pods are large and almost square and are covered in a soft, green, hairy shell.